 Choosing the Type

-This article is released for AWS solution, WHMCS 7.10.2 BYOL Elyxia Global Limited provides WHMCS in Amazon Machine Images (AMIs) for AWS EC2 instances.
+This article is released for the AWS solution, WHMCS on AWS.
+Elyxia Global Limited provides WHMCS in Amazon Machine Images (AMIs) for AWS EC2 instances.
 These are all general purpose instances that are well-suited for a variety of purposes.
 When choosing an instance for use with WHMCS, pay close attention to the amount of RAM it comes with.
 The more web sites you intend to host, the more traffic the hosted web sites generate, the more RAM you will need.

 - If you are considering trying out WHMCS, you can choose T2.micro.
 It provides sufficient resources for testing purposes.